-GMC Yukon owners have reported 12 problems related to front air bag sensor control (under the air bag category).
+GMC Yukon owners have reported 18 problems related to front air bag sensor control (under the air bag category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of GMC Yukon based on all problems reported for the Yukon.

 The contact owns a 2008 GMC Yukon denali.
 The contact stated that when entering the vehicle, the air bag warning lamp illuminated.
 The vehicle was taken to the dealer and diagnosed as having a defective airbag sensor.
 The vehicle was not repaired.
 The manufacturer was notified of the incident.
 The approximate failure mileage was 62000.
 The VIN was not available.